davbraun/Tweet_Generator/README.md

-# Tweet_Creator
+# Tweet_Generator
-BostonHacks 2017 Project

-Generate a new tweet based of a user's existing tweets.
-By David Braunstein and Sarah Lucca.
+A web app to generate new tweets from a user's existing tweets.
+Created by David Braunstein and Sarah Lucca for BostonHacks 2017.